GageHoweTamu/SongGenreClassifier/README.md

 * Function to make a mel spectrogram from each segment with FFT magic

 To Do:
-* Organize data according to genre
+* Organize data according to genre with Pandas dataframes
 * Train model on existing data
 * Evaluate accuracy
-* Fine-tune and optimize functions and model
+* Fine-tune and optimize functions and model (spectrograms are very noisy)

 Tools:
 * pandas